matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 monitoring metric, load balancing capacity, or queue-based workloads.
 Disk, network latency, and memory can trigger scaling if monitoring metrics on those resources are configured.

-19) If a pod is terminated for being unhealthy—then the <WHAT> will add pods until the desired state is reached.
+19) If a pod is terminated for being unhealthy—then the ReplicaSet will add pods until the desired state is reached.
 Answer: Kubernetes ReplicaSets.
 A ReplicaSet is a controller that manages the number of pods running for a deployment.
 A deployment is a higher-level concept that manages ReplicaSets and provides declarative updates.

 20) Cloud Dataflow does require you to specify machine types when configuring a pipeline?